josephinedesplanques/CART315-repo/Process/Journal.md

 In terms of design itself, I think it is a nice touch that the gameplay changes when playing, moving from breakout to more of a shooting mechanic.
 Next step would be to have the bricks start moving once it gets in shooter mode, to enhance the feeling of targets.

-Looking in the future, when it comes to the implementation itself: I wonder if it could be fun to not warn the player that the mechanism changes.
+Looking in the future, when it comes to the implementation itself: I wonder if it could be fun to not warn the player that the mechanism changes while playing.
 How do we go about adding an element of surprise without “betraying” the player’s trust?
-Things to ponder on…
+Things to think about...